hexadog/laravel-menus-manager/README.md

 // Get all items from Menu
 $items = $menu->items();
 ```
 You can get a specific item by using search methods.
-See [Search an item](#search-an-item).
+See [Search for item](#search-for-item).

 ### Menu hierarchy
 Menus Manager lets you create multi-level menus.
 Each Menu item can have as many children as you want.
 See [Menu Item](#menu-item) to find out how to create a new Menu Item.